LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

    }
 ```

 We can then reference this model in the view file to pull properties into HTML elements to be rendered.
+In the example below, we are pulling in the `Name` and `Id` property from our created model object.
+It's important to note that we have a line that reads `@model OdeToFood.Models.Restaurant;`.
+This line allows us to use IntelliSense to grab the properties on our model.
+Without it we could still use the properties and it would work, but it would mean we'd risk typos - so it's an efficiency measure if nothing else.

 ```cshtml
 @model OdeToFood.Models.Restaurant;